XamarinUniversity/build2018-labs/lab2/README.md

-# Build My First Xamarin App
+# Connect your mobile app to the cloud with Azure App Services

 In this walk-through, we will modify a Xamarin.Forms application to utilize a few Azure services.
 We will be working with three specific services: